nathaniel-k-green/nathaniel-k-green.github.io/quotes.md

 'If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.' - John Von Neumann, in a keynote presentation at the first national meeting of the Association for Computing Machinery https://homepage.math.uiowa.edu/~jorgen/vonneumannquotesource.html

+``The introduction of the cipher 0 or the group concept was general nonsense too, and mathematics was more or less stagnating for thousands of years because nobody was around to take such childish steps ..." - Alexander Grothendieck, in a letter to Ronald Brown https://mathshistory.st-andrews.ac.uk/Biographies/Grothendieck/quotations/

 ---